 "The silence remains untouched, unstained, immaculate.
 Thoughts are only a problem if you are preoccupied with them, giving them your attention, believing in the entity of 'ME' around which the thoughts swirl."

 Her book, 'Passionate Presence' was published in 2003.
-Read the wonderful chapter 'Delight' in the Discourses from Current Teachers section.
+Read the chapter 'Delight' in the Discourses from Current Teachers section.

 Wayne Liquorman - The Advaita Fellowship of Redondo beach, California is the site of the Direct Path teaching stemming from Sri Nisargadatta Maharaj and contains information about him, Ramesh Balsekar and Wayne Liquorman (who previously wrote poetry under the name of Ram Tzu).
 Wayne tours the world giving satsangs and retreats.
 The site provides a few Real Audio clips from Wayne's talks, which can be downloaded.
 There are transcripts from his satsangs, from which you can get an excellent idea of his style before you buy one of his books.
 There is also a chat room and message board and books, audio tapes, video cassettes and t-shirts (seriously) may be purchased.